expo/expo/docs/pages/bare/using-libraries.md

 ### Determining Third-Party Library Compatibility

 Is it built specifically for Node.js, the web, electron, or another platform?
 If so, it may not work here.
 You can go ahead and try it in a new project to be sure!
-Run `expo init --template bare-minimum` and add the library to the new project and try to use it.
+Run `npx create-expo-app --template bare-minimum` and add the library to the new project and try to use it.
 This is a great way to experiment with a library before including it in your project in all circumstances.

 ### Installing a Third-Party Library